timliang4/Footpath-Explorer/README.md

-> Global Running Segment Searcher
+> Finds pedestrian-friendly paths anywhere on the globe